With stress in the U.S. on the rise, it’s no wonder more than half of Americans suffer from high blood pressure.

 Because the FDA has not approved over-the-counter CBD products, there is no official recommendation for a dose of CBD.
 The right dose depends on your weight, genetics, sex and medical history.
-More studies need to be conducted with humans to get an accurate dosage.
+More studies need to be conducted with human subjects to get an accurate dosage.

 Many CBD oils come in dropperful (1 ml) doses of 10 mg/ml.
-Park said the effective therapeutic dose is in the range of 20 mg to 300 mg, or 2 to 30 dropperfuls.
+Cannabidiol affects different people, particularly based on the weight, metabolism and body type.
+However, Park said the effective therapeutic dose is usually in the range of 20 mg to 300 mg, or 2 to 30 dropperfuls.

 In a 2018 study, researchers found that a dose of 300 mg was most effective for reducing anxiety in a simulated public speaking trial.
 Participants who took 150 mg or 600 mg did not receive the same benefit.

-Meanwhile, in the aforementioned study of nine healthy male volunteers, blood pressure was effectively lowered with a single dose of 600 mg.
+Meanwhile, in the previously-mentioned study of nine healthy volunteers, blood pressure was effectively lowered with a single dose of 600 mg.